I know what you’re thinking. You want to sit down, grab a cup of coffee and have a relaxing, care-free conversation about…life insurance.

 It’s like getting your breakfast off the “a la carte” menu bit by bit.
 The more full you get, the less food you buy.

 Life insurance laddering is when an individual buys multiple term life insurance policies, all with varied term lengths and coverage amounts, to address their life insurance needs.
+You may be thinking, can you have more than one life insurance policy?
+Yes, and it can save you money!

 Let’s break that down